transloadit/transloadify/README.md

 #### Listing

-You can use transloadify to list assemblies associated with the account, optionally filtered by date and keywords.
+You can use Transloadify to list assemblies associated with the account, optionally filtered by date and keywords.
 For instance:

 ```bash